Historic Overview Michele Scarponi

 Biography

-Scarponi started cycling at the age of eight with a local team in the Marche region, spending almost a decade with them which culminated in him becoming the winner of the Italian National Road Race Championships for juniors in 1997.
-He then spent four years at the amateur level with Zalf–Euromobil–Fior (1998–2000) and Site–Frezza (2001) before turning professional in 2002 with Acqua e Sapone–Cantina Tollo.
-For the next decade, Scarponi rode mainly for Italian teams except for his two-year spell with Spanish team Liberty Seguros–Würth in 2005 and 2006, where he was used as a domestique during Roberto Heras' 2005 Vuelta a España success.
+He began cycling at age eight with a local team in the Marche region.
+Scarponi spent almost a decade with them, and won the junior Italian National Road Race Championships in 1997.
+He then spent four years at the amateur level with Zalf–Euromobil–Fior (1998–2000) and Site–Frezza (2001) before turning professional in 2002 with Acqua & Sapone–Cantina Tollo.
+For the next decade, Scarponi rode mainly for Italian teams with the exception of two-year spell with Spanish team Liberty Seguros–Würth in 2005 and 2006 (where he was a domestique during Roberto Heras' 2005 Vuelta a España success).
+After a doping ban, he had his first major victories in 2009 with Diquigiovanni–Androni: stage and general-classification wins in the Tirreno–Adriatico and two stage wins – both from breakaways – in the Giro d'Italia, where he was a domestique for Gilberto Simoni.
+He led the Androni Giocattoli team in a Grand Tour race for the first time at the 2010 Giro d'Italia, where he finished fourth overall and won a stage for the second successive year.

 Badges